encelo/nCine_14Years_Presentation/slides.md

 - A portmanteau of "Encelo" and "engine" 😅
 - A cross-platform 2D framework for games, tools, and prototypes
   - Supports PC (Linux, Windows, macOS), Android, Raspberry Pi, and the web (Emscripten)
-  - Provided as a static/dynamic library with clean API and callbacks
+  - Distributed as a static/dynamic library with a clean API and callbacks system
-- Written in C++11, with Lua bindings
+- Written in C++11, with Lua bindings for scripting
 - Strong emphasis on performance and optimization
-- Source available on GitHub under the MIT license
+- Source available on GitHub under the MIT license [<carbon-logo-github />](https://github.com/ncine/nCine)
 - Based on a transformation scene graph and a node hierachy (no components)
 - A _learning opportunity_, both for me and for its users